BadrElfarri/MemeGenerator/README.md

 - QuoteEngine: Parse the quote files of type CSV, PDF, TXT and DOCX
 - templates: HTML templates
 - tmp: Used to store output data from image MemeGenerator and PDFImporter
+- static: images generated to be displayed on web
+- venv: Python environment

 ### How to run
 run python3 app.py to start the webpage